Jeph Jacques: Deathmøle

 On August 11, 2013, Jacques launched a Kickstarter project with a goal of $9,500 to professionally record the Deathmøle album Permanence.
 On September 10, 2013, the Kickstarter projects funding period ended with a total funding of $141,115 breaking all 10 of his listed stretch goals.
 Much of the funding came from fans of QC.

 Honors

 Jacques was the Artist Guest of Honor at the 2006 Albacon.
 His webcomic Questionable Content has been honored multiple times in the Web Cartoonists' Choice Awards.

+Involvement in internet controversies

+Jacques's relationship to major internet companies has twice gotten him attention from the kinds of high-profile media outlets that do not normally cover webcomic news.
+In 2017, he was part of a creator backlash against a plan by Patreon, a subscription platform, to add fees to donations regardless of their size.
+He was extensively quoted in The Washington Post as one of the leaders of the creators objecting to this plan: "Jacques's average patron gives him between $1 and $2 a month.
+Creators like him, who rely on small payments, said the new system would discourage their very business model."

+In 2022, Jacques again came to widespread attention when Twitter banned him for life for a prank at the expense of Twitter owner Elon Musk.